elaforge/karya/doc/overview.md

 developed one, but there is also some ability to export to lilypond.
 Lilypond export is necessarily limited because it's hard to translate between different kinds of scores, but with a bit of work you can get usable output.
-There are also csound and OSC backends, but they're mostly just proof of concept and I don't expect to use them much.

 - Incremental saving.
 The score is continually saved as changes are made.
 You can undo and make different changes, resulting in a branching history.
 If